 - Review the donor requirements (requisitos para donantes) and verify that you are indeed eligible to donate at this time.

 - If you plan to donate on a bloodmobile, make sure to review the bloodmobile schedule to verify that it has not been cancelled or rescheduled.

 - If you are a 17 or 18 year-old high school student and your school requires it, you must have a signed permission slip to donate blood.
-Sixteen year olds need both physician's and parent's signature on the permission slip.
+Sixteen year olds need a parent's signature on the permission slip.